ajayshanker901/react-native-paytm/README.md

 ## Getting started

-Alert: Built and tested only for iOS.
+Alert: Built and tested only for iOS and only working for production Credentials.

 ### installation